vahjela17/5_Bin/README.md

 - Hotkey Support: Use keyboard shortcuts to copy to and retrieve from bins
 - System Tray Integration: Easily access the utility from the system tray

-*Prerequisites - Python 3.x PyQt5 pyperclip keyboard*

 *Installation*
 -

+*Prerequisites - Python3.x PyQt5 pyperclip keyboard pyinstall*

 1. Clone the repository.
-2. Install required dependencies: `pip install PyQt5 pyperclip keyboard`.
+2. Install required dependencies: `pip install PyQt5 pyperclip keyboard pyinstall`
+3. Open Terminal in root directory and run `pyinstaller --onefile --noconsole --icon=V_orange.png 5_Bin.py`
-3. Run `.exe` file located in the `dist` folder.
-Utility icon is added to system tray
+4. Run `.exe` file created, located in the `dist` folder.
+Utility icon is added to system tray when activated

 *Usage*
 -

 - Standard `Ctrl` + `C` to copy content to the clipboard
 - Use `Ctrl` + `Alt` + `[1-5]` to transfer clipboard content to a specific bin.
-- Use `Alt` + `Shift` + `[1-5]` to recall the content of a bin as the active clipboard content.
+- Use `Alt` + `Shift` + `[1-5]` to recall the content of a bin as the active clipboard content
 - Standard `Ctrl` + `V` to paste the active clipboard content.

 *System Tray*